mehmetc/data_collector/README.md

 # DataCollector
 Convenience module to Extract, Transform and Load your data.
-You have 3 main objects that you can use for ETL => INPUT, OUTPUT and FILTER and support objects like CONFIG, LOG, RULES and the new RULES_NG
+You have main objects that help you to 'INPUT', 'OUTPUT' and 'FILTER' data.
+The basic ETL components.
+Support objects like CONFIG, LOG, RULES and the new RULES_NG just to make life easier.

 Including the DataCollector::Core module into your application gives you access to these objects.

+The RULES and RULES_NG objects work in a very simple concept.
+Rules exist of 3 components:
+ - a destination tag
+ - a jsonpath filter to get the data
+ - a lambda to execute on every filter hit

 #### input
 Read input from an URI.
 This URI can have a http, https or file scheme